 Paris, France needs no introduction.
 The 'City of Lights' has long been an inspiration for artists, writers and musicians ranging from Gustav Flaubert to Serge Gainsbourg.
-Each and every nook, cranny and café of the city is rich with a poetic history you can still see and taste.
-But there’s so much more to this western European country than the stylish bistros that line the Seine or the impressive works of the Musée du Louvre.
-From skiing in the French Rhône-Alps and the Pyrenees, to a trip through the rolling hills of the French countryside, an inspiration for everyone from filmmaker Jean-Luc Godard to painter Claude Monet, there is truly something for all.
+Each and every nook, cranny and café of this city is rich with a poetic history you can still see and taste.
+But there’s so much more to this western European country than just the stylish bistros that line the Seine or the impressive works of the Musée du Louvre.
+From skiing in the French Rhône-Alps and the Pyrenees, to a trip through the rolling hills of the French countryside - an inspiration for everyone from filmmaker Jean-Luc Godard to painter Claude Monet - there is truly something for all.

 If you’re a culture vulture, there’s no doubt you’ve heard of the Cannes Film Festival, the yearly screening series and fête held in a particularly sunny patch of southern France.
 But don’t stop your exploring there - this is truly one of the most breathtaking regions in the world.
-Côte d'Azur, also known as the French Riviera, showcases Mediterranean-splashed white sands and was once a favourite destination of new wave bombshell Bridget Bardot.
-Today the area is visited in equal parts by rock stars and the fashion world elite as it is by relaxation seekers and nature enthusiasts.
+Côte d'Azur, also known as the French Riviera, showcases Mediterranean-splashed white sands and was once a favourite destination of New Wave bombshell, Brigitte Bardot.
+Today the area is visited in equal parts by rockstars and the fashion world elite as it is by relaxation seekers and nature enthusiasts.
 With relatively mild year-round weather, visitors can hike among the oak trees or check out the regional wineries of Bordeaux and Provence, amidst scenic lavender fields that are the stuff of legend.